Amin Maalouf: Awards

 Maalouf has been awarded honorary doctorates by the Catholic University of Louvain (Belgium), the American University of Beirut (Lebanon), the Rovira i Virgili University (Spain), the University of Évora (Portugal), and the University of Ottawa (Canada).

 In 1993, Maalouf was awarded the Prix Goncourt for his novel The Rock of Tanios (French: Le rocher de Tanios), set in 19th-century Lebanon.
 In 2004, the original, French edition of his Origins: A Memoir (Origines, 2004) won the Prix Méditerranée.

 In 2010 he received the Spanish Prince of Asturias Award for Literature for his work, an intense mix of suggestive language, historic affairs in a Mediterranean mosaic of languages, cultures and religions and stories of tolerance and reconciliation.
 He was elected a member of the Académie française on 23 June 2011 to fill seat 29, left vacant by the death of anthropologist Claude Lévi-Strauss.
-Maalouf is the first person of Lebanese heritage to receive that honor.
+Maalouf is the first person of Lebanese heritage to receive that honour.

 In 2016, he won the Sheikh Zayed Book Award for "Cultural Personality of the Year", the premier category with a prize of 1 million dirhams (approx. US$272,000).
+In the same year, the University of Venice Ca' Foscari awarded him the Bauer-Incroci di civiltà prize for fostering cultural dialogue between civilizations.

 In 2020, he was awarded the National Order of Merit by the French government.
-He was given the honor by President Emmanuel Macron.
+He was given the honour by President Emmanuel Macron.

-In 2021, he was elected a Royal Society of Literature International Writer.
+In 2021, Maalouf was elected a Royal Society of Literature International Writer.

+In 2025 Maalouf received the FIL Literary Award in Romance Languages during the Guadalajara International Book Fair.